StuartDaniells/Robo_People/README.md

 - New SEGA font added (font-face)
 - Load-bar added before rendering data (https://codepen.io/brpereyra/pens/public)
 - CSS search bar (https://codepen.io/menelaosly)
 - Use of setTimeOut() - 3sec. for Load-bar display
+- Error Boundaries also added in
 - More details in comments